395t/review-assignments/_summaries/kang2019decoupling_1.md

 ![Sampling-4](kang2019decoupling_1d.png)

-Result using ImageNet-LT, comparison between backbones and SOTA methods .
+The authors compare the recognition accuracy on ImageNet-LT for different backbone architectures.
+LWS was performant across different backbones.

 ![Sampling-5](kang2019decoupling_1e.png)

+On both the iNaturalist and Places-LT datasets, both τ -normalized and LWS gained performance improvement when trained on 300 epochs.

 <!-- * What interesting variants are explored? -->

 ## TL;DR

-* Long-tail problems can be solves using the right data sampling strategy
+* Long-tail problems can be solved using the right data sampling strategy

-* Instance-balanced sampling  is a more generalizable  approaches  to learning representations.
+* Instance-balanced sampling  is a more generalizable  approach  to learning representations.